jimmerioles/bitcoin-currency-converter-php/README.md

 ## Install

-Lets begin by intalling the library by Composer:
+Lets begin by installing the library by Composer:

 ``` bash
 $ composer require jimmerioles/bitcoin-currency-converter-php